-The good news is that the probability of your taxes getting audited is quite minimal and you also have the ability of further reducing this chance of tax audit subjection if you employ the expertise of a tax lawyer.
+The good news is that the probability of your taxes getting audited is quite minimal and you also have the ability to further reducing this chance of tax audit subjection if you employ the expert tax lawyer with Austin LRS.

 Below we look at the ways for you to avoid tax audits: